SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ![Big Johns](https://media-cdn.tripadvisor.com/media/photo-s/28/d1/78/97/exterior-view-photo-by.jpg)

-Welcome to my SQL project, where I analyze real-time gym data from **The Gym Group UK**!
+Welcome to my SQL & Power BI project, where I analyze real-time pizza sales data from **The Big John's Pizza UK**!
 This project uses a dataset of **10,000 visit records** to explore and analyze gym membership and visit data, answering key business questions that can help a fitness center understand its customer base better and optimize its services.

 ## Table of Contents
 - [Introduction](#introduction)